 Preparing For Your Appointment

 Welcome to Moffitt Cancer Center.
+Even before you step in the door, planning for your personalized treatment quickly begins.
+We have disrupted the traditional patient care model to provide patients with rapid care so that we can start treatment as soon as possible for the best outcomes.
 You've made your appointment but may not be sure what to expect.
 We want to help you prepare with the following information for your visit:

 What to Provide Before Your Appointment